 We are being treated to beautiful weather this summer, and whilst this is enjoyable for us humans, it can be a bit much for our dogs!

-So whether you are going abroad or enjoying the Great British Summer, here are 5 of our top tips to cool your dog down and let them enjoy the sunshine with you.
+So whether you are embarking on international pet travel or enjoying the Great British Summer, here are 5 of our top tips to cool your dog down and let them enjoy the sunshine with you.

 Water, water and more water